Product Development: How to Create a Market Product Grid?

 3. Market Development

-• Expanding to a new region;
+• Expanding into new regions;

-• You could also develop new distribution channels.
+• Creating new distribution channels.

 4. Diversification